Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 Now you can go into the root

-folder and deploy all the modules within it by using the run-all
+folder and deploy all the units within it by using the run-all

 command with